My name is Sarah and I'm so glad you're here!

 You know that scene in 27 Dresses where Jane (played by Katherine Heigl) realizes, to her complete terror, that she’s misplaced her File-o-Fax?
 That is totally what would happen to me if I lost my Simplified Planner.

-2018 is my fourth year using this beauty from Emily Ley, and I would truly be at a loss without it.
+2020 will be my sixth year using this beauty from Emily Ley, and I would truly be at a loss without it.
 It’s the linchpin to the analog portion of my life and business systems, so it stays by my side pretty much all the time.

 Whenever I talk to people about the Simplified Planner, they always ask me the same question: is it worth it?

 Of course, they’re talking about the financial cost.
 If your experience buying planners is limited to the office supply section at Target, you might have some sticker shock when you first start considering purchasing a Simplified Planner, which is understandable.

 To everyone who asks me whether or not the Simplified Planner is worth the cost, I will always tell them yes.
 If you use it.